vlatan/population-crash/README.md

 So if a female has 3 reproductive cycles per year and the maximum lifespan of a member of that population is 4 years then the maximum lifespan is represented as 12 cycles.
 * Females and males form random pairs during every reproductive cycle.
-This is obviously not true for all species, thus this simulation is not applicable for all all species.
+This is obviously not true for all species, thus this simulation is not applicable for all the species.

 **Variables you can adjust for this simulation:**
 * **cycles** - number of reproductive cycles you want this simulation to run.